Skip to main content

 First, you’ll want to pick a clear, focused goal.
 Something like “become a better writer” is a worthy goal, but it’s also one where measuring progress is hard, and one without a clear point at which you could say you’ve “accomplished” it.

 Your goal should also be relatively ambitious.
-Choosing something like getting better at chores, or achieving a high score in a video game, may not be taken seriously by an admissions committee.
-On the other hand, choosing something drastic, like becoming the president of the United States or winning a Nobel Peace Prize, will also come across as disingenuous, so make sure you aim for the middle ground.
+Choosing something like getting better at chores or achieving a high score in a video game may not be taken seriously by an admissions committee.
+On the other hand, choosing something drastic—such as becoming the President of the United States or winning a Nobel Peace Prize—will also come across as disingenuous, so make sure you aim for the middle ground.

 Whatever story you tell, choose something that showcases your best qualities, your capacity for growth and reflection, and, of course, your readiness to work hard to achieve your dreams.

-Where to Get Your Oregon State Essay Edited For Free
+Where to Get Your Oregon State University Essays Edited For Free

 Short Bio